arkarmoeandrew/ICT105-Trio-MVP/docs/selected-opportunity.md

 ## Current Alternative

-Students currently rely on Facebook groups, Discord servers, LINE groups, friends, and personal networks to borrow equipment or find skilled classmates.
+Students currently rely on Facebook groups, Discord servers, LINE groups, friends, and personal networks to borrow equipment or find student service providers.

 ### How do users currently solve or manage this problem?